kartikayverma56/cs452-mergesort/README.md

 HINT: You can make the chart using any tool want (excel, google docs, etc.) as long as you can create a pdf as your final deliverable.
 Look in the folder example for what your chart should look like.
-Also, it may be useful to add an option to mazda-tests.c to output timing results speedup calculation in a CSV format.
+Also, it may be useful to add an option to test-mazda.c to output timing results speedup calculation in a CSV format.
 This will make it significantly easier to generate the required data for the implementation analysis report.